 Each SCAC degree program lists recommended AGEC course blocks.
-If for some reason another AGEC course needs to be substituted for the recommended AGEC course in a program, then the VP of Academic Affairs may approve a substitute AGEC course.
+If for some reason another AGEC course needs to be substituted for the recommended AGEC course in a program, then the Provost may approve a substitute AGEC course.

 If a SCAC student completes the AGEC block of classes with a 2.5 GPA or better than the SCAC student is guaranteed admission to ASU, NAU, and UA.